 Enrollment in Part D is voluntary, unless you receive benefits from Medicaid, in which case, you are enrolled automatically.
 Here’s a look at a few of the costs associated with Part D coverage premiums, deductibles, copays and more that can help you make an informed decision when it’s time to choose.

 Costs for Medicare Drug Coverage – Part D

 If you choose to purchase a Medicare Prescription Drug plan separately to add to your Part A and Part B coverage, you should expect to pay for a few different things.

 Monthly Premium.
-There is a monthly premium for drug benefits that is in addition to your Part B premium.
-The exact amount varies, and is based on the plan you choose.
-The average Part D premium in 2020 is $33.19 per month.
-High-income Medicare beneficiaries can also expect to pay an income related monthly-adjusted amount, in addition to the premium.
+There is a monthly premium for drug benefits that are in addition to your Part B premium.
+The exact amount varies and is based on the plan you choose.
+The average Part D premium in 2021 is $33.06 per month.
+High-income Medicare beneficiaries can also expect to pay an income-related monthly-adjusted amount, in addition to the premium.
 However, most seniors pay only the standard premium.
 Note: if you do not sign up for Part D coverage when you are first eligible, you may have to pay a late enrollment penalty.

 Deductible.
 In addition to a premium, most Part D plans include a yearly deductible.
 The good news is, there is a maximum deductible amount—a limit to how much you pay out-of-pocket before your Medicare drug plan starts contributing.
 In 2020, the maximum deductible amount is $435.
 After you meet this amount, Medicare pays close to 75 percent of your prescription drug costs.
 Note: there are some Part D plans that offer “first dollar coverage”, meaning you do not pay a deductible, and coverage starts immediately.